pflanze/ml2json/docs/message_identification.md

    value if usable (i.e. there is exactly one such header, and it has some non-empty content), or a newly created ID to take its place.
 Meant to identify a particular *post*.
 Newly created IDs are currently using the identify string as described below.
-See TODO for suggestions to change this.
+See [Todo](../TODO.md) for suggestions to change this.

  * "identify" string: identification of the mbox and the index of the message therein.
 Can be used to find the original message